 Debunking Parental Preference Myths

 Let’s start today’s blog post with a discussion on this subject.
 The reality of a family law case is that Texas law is not ambiguous when it comes to judges favoring either mothers or fathers regarding determinations regarding their children.
 The Texas family code explicitly states that it treats men and women equally.
 Judges are not legally able to base their decisions on conservatorships, visitation, or possession based on whether or not one party is a man or one party is a woman.
-Instead, a judge must apply hey best interests’ determination when making any decision regarding your child.
+Instead, a judge must apply their best interests’ determination when making any decision regarding your child.

 The best interest standard is almost universally applied throughout our country when courts make decisions regarding child custody.
 A judge can essentially assess what is in the best interests of that child from a health, well-being, and overall perspective.
 Once a judge prioritizes what is best for your children over the interests of any individual parent, they can make a decision in your case.
 A judge shouldn’t favor mothers or fathers solely based on their sex.